ryandeussing/jimhopper/_the-brain/key-brain-circuitries.md

 My *key circuitries* approach, while compatible with and complementary to those of Siegel and others, sheds unique light on brain-based experiences and processes that are fundamental to our suffering, healing and happiness.

-I hope that many people, including you, will find what I'm sharing to be enlightening and useful.
+I hope that many people, including you, will find what I share to be enlightening and useful.

 ## Fear Circuitry